Admissions procedure

 Assessments are held by the Selection Committee on suitable individuals, companies and institutions.
 These are then invited to submit their application to become a Supporting Member.
 The Selection Committee consists of five representatives from important committees and bodies:

-Presidium: Prof. Dr. Ulman Lindenberger (Vice President for the Human Sciences Section), Chair of the Selection Committee
+Presidium: Prof. Dr. Ulman Lindenberger (Director at Max Planck Institute for Human Development, Berlin), Chair of the Committee

 Personal Supporting Members: Hans-Jakob Haniel

-Corporative Supporting Members: Prof. Dr. Jochen Maas (Member of the Board, Sanofi Deutschland GmbH)
+Corporative Supporting Members: Prof. Dr. Jochen Maas (Member of the Supervisory Board, Sanofi Deutschland GmbH)

 Administrative Headquarters: Dr. Simone Schwanitz (Secretary General)